pachyderm/pachyderm/README.md

 ### What is Pachyderm?

-Pachyderm is a big-data processing platform.
+Pachyderm is a software platform the supports the storage and processing of large data sets.
 Pachyderm is inspired by the Hadoop ecosystem but _shares no code_ with it.
 Instead, we leverage the container ecosystem to provide the broad functionality of Hadoop with the ease of use of Docker.

-Pachyderm offers the following core functionality:

-- Tracking of data history, provenance and ownership.
-(Version Control for data).
-- Automatic processing on new data as it’s ingested.
-(Streaming).
-- Chaining data processors together.
-(Pipelining)
-- Scalable storage for any data.
-(Distributed data store)
-- Scalable data processing via containers.
-(Distributed data processing engine)

 ### What's new about Pachyderm?
 (How is it different from Hadoop?)